tmax818/git-collaboration-readme/README.md

  create mode 100644 new-feature
 ```

-Now the branches have been merged and if you `ls`, you'll see the `new-feature` file from the `new-feature` branch in your current working directory that is checked out to master.
+Now the branches have been merged.
+If you `ls`, you'll see the `new-feature` file from the `new-feature` branch
+in your current working directory.
+Recall, you're on `master`.
+The goodies of `new-feature` have been "merged in."
+In practice, most merges will be many files across many directories, but the principle remains the same.

 ## Working with remote branches with `git fetch` and `git pull`